 When someone first has an idea for a business, the last thing they are thinking about is

-control what a shipping company does with it, the condition, overall appearance, and protection provided, all play a factor consciously or subconsciously in how a consumer thinks.
+While you can't control what a shipping company does with it, the condition, overall appearance, and protection provided, all play a factor consciously or subconsciously in how a consumer thinks.

 of packages you use isn't so cut and dry, especially depending on your industry and the

 answer is that they technically are; it is just that their manufacturing process makes it

 sometimes take hundreds of years for that process to take place.
 The primary reason